 Finally, a defendant can claim that they were entrapped into committing the burglary by being convinced to commit the crime when they would have not done so otherwise.
 This type of defense is difficult to prove but can be successful when the right circumstances are present.

 Discuss Your Case with an Experienced Attorney Today

 If you have been accused of burglary, it is critical that you speak to an attorney about your situation as soon as possible.
 These are serious charges, and the prosecution is likely already mounting its case against you.
 The sooner you speak to a qualified criminal defense lawyer, like Derek Emmons, the better.

-At the Law Office of Derek W. Emmons, P.C., we offer free initial consultations and a hands-on, personalized approach to each and every case.
+At the Emmons Law Firm, P.C., we offer free initial consultations and a hands-on, personalized approach to each and every case.
 Our team can help you navigate the criminal justice system and work to protect your future.

 To learn more about how our firm can help you with your case, contact us at (210) 702-3054 for a free, confidential consultation.

 Derek W. Emmons fights for the rights of those falsely accused of a crime in the San Antonio area.
 His skill, tenacity, and experience are committed to protecting your rights.